CanonicalLtd/maas-docs/en/installconfig-snap-install.md

 Although snap installs are meant to eventually replace traditional Ubuntu packages, installing MAAS from a snap is considered experimental at this time.
-In particular, implementing high availability via snaps is not yet implemented.
+In particular, implementing high availability via snaps is not yet possible.
 See [MAAS HA][maas-ha] for more on that topic.

 All feedback is welcome via the [MAAS issue tracker][launchpad-bugs-maas].